We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 The final stretch brings you back through the heart of Willaston and beautifully preserved Hadlow Road Railway Station.

-We found the trail to be pleasantly quiet, encountering only a few dog walkers and runners, despite visiting on a warm Saturday in June, when we had anticipated a higher number of people.
+We found the trail to be pleasantly quiet, encountering only a few dog walkers and runners, despite visiting on a warm Saturday in June.
+We had anticipated a higher number of people!

-The most crowded spot on the entire route is the Hadlow Road Station and the café at the start.
+The most crowded spots on the entire route are Hadlow Road Station and the café at the start.

 Overall, the walk was very peaceful, and we will be back to complete it again!